 Solar street lights cost about £120 each to supply, ship and fit.
 The deal with the head men is that we will matchfund, so our end was £60 per light.
 The wonderful Alan received donations from local businesses and Foxhill Community Church that will pay for ten lights.

 We have just discovered, right in our neighbourhood, Henry’s Lamppost Appreciation Society – and, within 24 hours, members had run a cake stall at Bulwell United Reformed Church and raised £80 for the lights.
 Now that the first light has been put up (see the picture), the people are really excited, and the two villages have promised their half of the cost of 20 lights.

 Huge thanks to individual donors, the Christian Women’s Fellowship who donated part of their collection at a recent conference, adding £266 to the fund, and St Nic’s Church who raised a whopping £330 at a cake stall.
 This means that we have been able to fully fund our half, and will also be able to help with maintenance and replacement costs and ensure the project has a longer lifespan than otherwise.
 We will continue the jointfunding principle, of course.

 Surgery for Abu

 In 2018, our fundraising appeal with the help of the charity Medical Assistance Sierra Leone was successful in raising enough money to pay for the surgery.
 A skype conference in November 2018 brought together the patient, clinicians, advocates and funders.
 The outcome of that meeting was fed back to the Open Book group, who unanimously decided to fund the surgery, which began on 22 January 2019.
-So far, all is going pretty well, with two of the three surgical procedures completed.

 - Alan is creating a registered charity to formalise support for these projects.
 Perhaps you would like to join the Board of Trustees.